Aksh-kumar/PYTHONMLAPI/README.md

 # PYTHONMLAPI
-THis API contain Self Implemented expectation maximization(EM) algorithm in python using flesk framework to make its response available for consume by client side. the client side code written in angular 8 available in https://github.com/Aksh-kumar/ML_AlgorithmUI.
+THis API contain Self Implemented expectation maximization(EM) algorithm in python using flesk framework to make its response available for consume by client side. the client side code written in angular 8 available in [Client side code](https://github.com/Aksh-kumar/ML_AlgorithmUI).
 A pretrained model is already been saved for demo purposes based on data located in ~/Data/EM/images/ to load this model just make
 USED_SAVED_MODEL_FOR_4_CLUSTER to True in application_constant.py file.
 THis project is fully customize to use.
 If you have different training data then put that data inside data folder and update TRAINING_PATH_DIR_EM variable in application_constant.py file.
 ML_algorithms package source code is open intentionally for modification so that it can be used in different project, right now it contain only EM and K-mean algorithm but in future it will grow.
 This Project structure is:

 ## Folder structure start from base ~(PYTHONAPI)